 To schedule a meeting with Savannah, please reach out to firstname.lastname@example.org, or, drop by her Office Hours in the Asian American Activities Center on Fridays from 1-3pm

-Additionally, you may schedule an informational meeting with CSRE's Student Services Specialist, Jordan Gray, by sending an email with your availability to email@example.com
+Additionally, you may schedule an informational meeting with CSRE's Student Services Coordinator, Jordan Gray, by sending an email with your availability to email@example.com

 After you’ve learned more about our program, and have decided it's the right fit for you, the next step is to fill out a major or minor proposal form for the program of your choosing.